chetmurthy/thrift-nicejson/README.md

-# thrift-nicejson: A Nice JSON wire-format for Thrift
+# thrift-nicejson: A Nice JSON protocol for Thrift

-This library provides a "nice" JSON serialization format for Thrift.
+This library provides a "nice" JSON wire-protocol for Thrift.
 That means you can define data-types/messages in Thrift, turn a crank, and get out de/marshallers and a protocol stack that talk all of Thrift's protocols, and also talk *idiomatic* JSON.

-For example, the (comes with) Thrift Calcualtor tutorial example has an `i32 add(1:i32 num1, 2:i32 num2)` method, which the client invokes as `add(1, 1)`.
-With this libray, you can do that with POST:
+For example, the (comes with) Thrift Calculator tutorial example has an `i32 add(1:i32 num1, 2:i32 num2)` method, which the client invokes as `add(1, 1)`.
+With this library, you can do that with POST:

 ```
 % POST -c 'application/x-thrift' http://localhost:9090/